Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 Sandra graduated from her Nursing course in December 2015.
 She then worked as a nurse full time from January 2016 to June 2016, a total of 26 weeks in the 2015-16 tax year.

-Once Sandra submits her tax return, she also completes a HECS-HELP benefit application form which is approved by the ATO.
+After lodging her tax return, Sandra also completes a HECS-HELP benefit application form, and the ATO approves it.

-The benefit Sandra is eligible for is calculated by:
+The ATO calculates the benefit Sandra is eligible for by:

 $1798.49 (Max amount she could receive) / 52 X 26 (Number of weeks Sandra employed as a Nurse) =